 PART THREE: ACCOMMODATION AND OFFICE FACILITIES

-Each Senator and Member is entitled to office accommodation in the electorate, together with equipment and facilities (including for personal staff) necessary to operate the office, as approved by the Special Minister of State, for purposes related to Parliamentary, electorate or official business, but not commercial business.1
+Each Senator and Member is provided with office accommodation in the electorate, together with equipment and facilities (including for personal staff) necessary to operate the office, as approved by the Special Minister of State, for purposes related to Parliamentary, electorate or official business, but not commercial business.1

 - an electorate office